 The crushed glass is then sieved into various sizes.

 The sorting sizes are determined by the sizes of beads to be made and hence the appropriate clay molds.
 For transparent beads, sieved sizes must be large.

-The crushed glasses are then poured into clay moulds and placed in wood fired clay ovens at high temperatures.
-The glasses in the oven are monitored and removed when molten.
+The crushed glasses are then poured into clay moulds and placed in wood fired clay ovens at high temperatures and removed when molten.
 Most are heated just enough to fuse, giving them a grainy texture.

 Holes are made in the hot beads and expertly shaped.
 The beads are left to cool and readied for the refinery.